zerocore-ai/monocore/monofs/README.md

 - Immutable data structures with copy-on-write semantics
 - Support for files, directories, and symbolic links
 - Asynchronous API for efficient I/O operations
+- Versioning support for tracking file and directory history

 ## Usage